edzordzinam44/alx-react/README.md

 ### React intro

-## Concepts:
+## Concepts

-# React:
+# React

 # Resources

-# Read:
+# Read

  React Official Website
  Getting started with React
  Quick Start with React
  create-react-app
  React Developer Tools
  What is Babel?
  Enzyme

-## More insights:
+## More insights

  How to create a basic Javascript application using React How to use the package create-react-app to start developing quickly with React What JSX is and how to use it
  How to use the React Developer Tools to debug your code How to use Enzyme’s Shadow rendering to test your application How to use React with Webpack & Babel
 # Happy Coding